[Q,R]=0 and Kostant partition functions: Introduction

-Let $M$ be a compact manifold endowed with an almost complex structure $J\in\Gamma\End(\TM)$.
-We denote by $\tj M$ the complex vector bundle of $+i$-eigenspaces of $J$ acting on $\TM\tensor\C$, and by $\tjs M$ the bundle of $-i$-eigenspaces of $J$.
-Then we have the splitting $\TM\tensor \C=\tj M\oplus \tjs M$.
-If $M$ is a complex manifold endowed with an Hermitian metric, then $\tj M$ may be identified with the {\em complex tangent bundle}, while $\tjs M$ with the {\em complex cotangent bundle} of $M$.
-Informally, we will use this terminology even when $M$ has only an almost complex structure.
+Let $M$ be a compact almost complex manifold.
+The complex structure $J\in\Gamma\End(\TM)$ then induces the splitting $\TM\tensor \C=\tj M\oplus \tjs M$, where $\tj M$ is the complex vector bundle of $+i$-eigenspaces, while $\tjs M$ is the bundle of $-i$-eigenspaces of $J$ acting on $\TM\tensor\C$.
+When $M$ is a complex manifold endowed with an Hermitian metric, then $\tj M$ may be identified with the complex tangent bundle, while $\tjs M$ with the complex cotangent bundle of $M$.